-From design to posting on social media to organizing everything, these tools can propel your business forward.
+From design to posting on social media to organizing everything, these tools will help you stay organized, look professional, and will propel your business forward.

-Hopefully, you’ve created a company page on at least 1 of the 3 major social platforms.
+If you haven’t already, create a company page on at least 1 of the 3 major social platforms – Facebook, Instagram, or Twitter.
 The right one really depends on where your target customer spends their time.
+However, I’ve seen more success for small businesses on Facebook or Instagram.

 The example above shows an Instagram template.
 It’s sized to correct Instagram dimensions and displays several pre-made designs on the side.